PORTABLE PLANETARIUM

 WRITER

-He is the author of a weekly astronomy news bulletin for non-astronomers, called Astronomy Skylights, which is widely read by subscribers worldwide.
-For the website Space.com, he writes a monthly calendar of astro-events and a column focused on Mobile Astronomy Apps.
-Chris’ content is used in the popular Star Walk 2 app and Starry Night software package.
+He is the author of a weekly astronomy news bulletin for non-astronomers, called Astronomy Skylights, which is widely read by subscribers worldwide, and co-author with John A. Read of the book 110 Things to See With a Telescope.
+He writes a monthly calendar of astro-events and columns focused on Mobile Astronomy Apps for Space.com.
+Chris’ content is used in the popular apps SkySafari, Star Walk 2, and Starry Night.

 GUIDE & SPEAKER

 Chris is an operator and tour guide for the David Dunlap Observatory’s 74″ (1.88 m) Great Telescope, co-creator and presenter in their Skylab planetarium, and a speaker at their public programs.
-He is also a regular presenter of The Sky This Month at the monthly Recreational Astronomy Night meetings of the RASC Toronto Centre, and a regular instructor in their NOVA astronomy course.
+He has also presented The Sky This Month at the monthly Recreational Astronomy Night meetings of the RASC Toronto Centre, and hosts the Insider's Guide to the Galaxy show on YouTube.
 Chris is a regular speaker for Probus, Canadian Federation of University Women, and local libraries.

 AWARD WINNER

-He is the recipient of the 2014 Bertram Topham Award for Observing and the 2013, 2014 and 2018 Andrew Elvins Awards for Promotion of Astronomy from the Royal Astronomical Society of Canada, Toronto Centre.
+He is the recipient of the 2014 Bertram Topham Award for Observing and the 2013, 2014 and 2018 Andrew Elvins Awards for Promotion of Astronomy from the Royal Astronomical Society of Canada, Toronto Centre, the Qilak Award, and the 2022 Bertram J. Topham Award for Excellence in Astronomical Writing.
 In 2018, Chris was awarded the Reach for the Stars Award from the City of Markham, in recognition of his promotion of astronomy and fight against light pollution in Thornhill.

 GEOPHYSICIST